Contempt Complaints And How They Affect Your Divorce

 - Child support

-When one party brings a contempt action against the other for any violation of a judge’s order, the other party will have the opportunity to present a defense explaining to the court why they are not in violation of a judge’s order.
+When one party brings a contempt action against the other for any violation of a judge’s order, the other party will have the opportunity to present a defense explaining to the family law court why they are not in violation of a judge’s order.
 There are two types of defenses – general defenses and substantive defenses.
 General defenses can include:

 - Failure to join a necessary party